 - 1. Preside at all meetings; - 2.
 Focus the Board meeting agendas on appropriate content; - 3.
 Make all Board committee appointments, unless specifically stated otherwise; - 4.
 Attend and observe any Board committee meeting at his or her discretion; - 5.
 Represent the Board on other boards or agencies; - 6.
 Sign official District documents requiring the President's signature, including Board minutes and Certificate of Tax Levy; - 7.
 Call special meetings of the Board; - 8.
-Serve as the head of the public body for purposes of the Open Meetings Act and Freedom of Information Act; - 9.
+Serve as the head of the public body for purposes of the Open Meetings Act and Freedom of Information Act: - 9.
 Ensure that a quorum of the Board is physically present at all Board meetings, except as otherwise provided by the Open Meetings Act; - 10.
 Administer the oath of office to new Board members: - 11.
 Serve as or appoint the Board's official spokesperson to the media; and - 12.
-Ensure that the fingerprint-based criminal history records information checks and/or screenings required by State law and policy 5:30, Hiring Process and Criteria, is completed for the Superintendent.
+Ensure that all fingerprint-based criminal history records information checks, screenings, and sexual misconduct related employment history reviews (EHRs) required by State law and policy 5:30, Hiring Process and Criteria, are completed for the Superintendent.